 Thank you for visiting the webpage for the Physician-Focused Payment Model Technical Advisory Committee (PTAC).
 Here you will find information on the background of the Committee and its members, information on how to submit a proposal to PTAC, how PTAC will review and evaluate proposals, and information for upcoming and past public meetings.

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) creates new ways for the Medicare program at the Centers for Medicare & Medicaid Services (CMS) to pay physicians for the care they provide to Medicare beneficiaries.
-MACRA also creates incentives for physicians to participate in Alternative Payment Models (APMs), including the development of physician-focused payment models (PFPMs).
+PTAC was created by The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) which was enacted, in part, to improve how the federal Medicare program pays physicians for the care they provide to Medicare beneficiaries.
+MACRA authorized the creation of Medicare’s Merit-based Incentive Payment System (MIPS) and additional Medicare Alternative Payment Models (APMs).
+MACRA also created incentives for physicians to participate in APMs, and it specifically encouraged the development of certain types of APMs referred to as physician-focused payment models (PFPMs).

 The composition of PTAC is prescribed by MACRA.
 PTAC’s 11 members are individuals with national recognition for their expertise in PFPMs and related delivery of care.
 Committee members are appointed by the Comptroller General of the United States and will generally serve three-year terms.
 PTAC’s members include both physicians and non-physicians.
 A list of current PTAC members and their areas of expertise can be found here.